-- Respond with your reactions, feelings, and questions on the community bulletin board.
-Directions for doing this will be sent to you.
+- Respond with your reactions, feelings, and questions within the online classroom.

-- Receive responses to your postings by David McMillin, MA.
+- Receive responses to your postings by your mentor, David McMillin, MA.

-In the virtual meeting room, you will have access to the written and audio/video materials prepared for you by David McMillin.
-Every Wednesday, he will post a lesson along with exercises for you to practice during the week.
-Posting is very similar to sending an e-mail, except that all the e-mails are viewed within your virtual meeting room.
-You may post your thoughts, questions, and experiences on the site for your mentor and the other participants to read and respond to.
-In this way, everyone will benefit from one another's experiences and insights and the coaching offered by the mentor to individuals.
+In the virtual classroom, you will have access to written and audio or video materials prepared for you by your mentor.
+Every Wednesday, your mentor will post a lesson along with exercises for you to practice during the week.
+Posting is very similar to sending an e-mail, except that all the messages are viewed within your virtual classroom.
+You may post your thoughts, questions, and experiences on the "wall" of your classroom for your mentor and fellow participants to read and respond to.
+In this way, everyone will benefit from one another's experiences and insights and the coaching offered by your mentor to individuals.